Ankitkumarji1323/colorPicker/README.md

 Just a simple color picker made with HTML, CSS and JavaScript.

-Homework made during the IGTI bootcamp.
+Hometech made during the IGTI bootcamp.

 ---

-Leonardo Augusto, 2020.
+Leonardo August, 2020.